Health Food Radar

 Ok, But Wait — HOW DO I DO THIS?

 Make pickles.
 It’s easy, and it’s comforting while you worry about your duodenum exploding; plus they taste amazing.
 Also, do your research.
 The National Institute for Health isn’t finished figuring out the human microbiome.
 They’re learning new stuff all the time, which is why their guidelines are very non-committal.
 But their data is airtight.
 Here’s a good starting point.
-In the meantime, eating yogurt and green olives–and even beer–are surefire ways to introduce new citizens into your gut’s Gotham City.
+In the meantime, eating foods for the microbiome like yogurt and green olives–and even beer–are surefire ways to introduce new citizens into your gut’s Gotham City.
 Just don’t eat the Suströmming.
 Seriously.
 That stuff is why aliens won’t land here.

-0 comment 0 FacebookTwitterPinterestEmail
+0 comments 0 FacebookTwitterPinterestEmail

 Bull Garlington